harisharjun/arjunuvacha/content/post/how-to-identify-right-problems-to-solve/index.md

 2. Rinse the rice
 3. Put the rice in a pressure cooker
 4. Add two cups of water
-5. Put the pressure cooker on the stoke with low flame
+5. Put the pressure cooker on the stove with low flame
 6. Wait for 3 whistles
 7. Turn off the stove